Avant-Garde Art \ Erik Satie - Dada Works & Entr'actes [LTMCD 2474]

 5. Relâche Pt.2

-CD booklet includes archive images, writings by Satie for Dada journals 391 and Le Couer à Barbe, and historical notes by James Nice.
+CD booklet includes archive images, writings by Satie for Dada journals 391 and Le Couer à Barbe, and historical notes.

 "Here are the Satie (piano) pieces which relate to Dada is Paris, confidently and unpretentiously performed by Gorisek, and neatly rounded off with text by James Hayward.
 LTM's intelligent and detailed liner notes resemble miniature art catalogues, and only add to the historical value of the CDs in this series" (Westzeit, 03/2007)